Are you one of the thousands of people trying to figure out if it’s a good time to refinance your mortgage or modify your home loan?

 - Who do you want to shop your insurance with (provide his name and number)

-The itemized list is a standard set of documents if you are employed by someone else:
+The itemized list is a required set of documents if you are employed by someone else:

 - Two months of bank statements/retirement accounts